 At the Sauk Prairie High School in Sauk Prairie, Wisconsin, the FFA chapter proudly displays blue jackets from past FFA members in its hallways.
-We caught up with Sally Ladsten and Troy Talford, the Sauk Prairie FFA chapter advisors, to chat about the importance of the blue jackets.
+We caught up with Troy Talford, the Sauk Prairie FFA chapter advisor, and Sally Ladsten, the Wisconsin FFA advisor, to chat about the importance of the blue jackets.

 What role does the blue jacket play within FFA?

 In an organization that strives to be innovative and cutting edge, the blue jacket is one instance where we hold true to our traditions.
 It’s a conversation starter as FFA members reflect on the story their own jackets tell.
 It's fun to hear students talking about parents, grandparents, friends and the memories they have in their own jackets.
 We see this at our annual banquet where past members wear their jackets with pride.

 When former Sauk Prairie FFA members who did not have jackets come forward, we have even stepped up to purchase them a jacket, regardless of how long it has been since they were in FFA.
 This just goes to show the pride people have in a blue jacket.